 Brand strategy and the message should always be supported by a campaign’s content and accompanying creativity, even when it’s aim is a tactical lead generation.
-Content is among the most effective tactics for customer acquisition available to marketers.
+At Selling Online Made Simple, we believe that content is among the most effective tactics for customer acquisition available to marketers.

 What are the Key Concepts and the Steps to Implement Them

 - Planning campaigns to hit annual revenue and volume targets.
 Work out, for example, how many leads it will take to generate 100 new customers and by what time they are needed.

 - Considering different media and how they may be used.
 Say you’re a B2B and the sales team is capable of generating 30 per cent of the required leads through their prospecting prowess; the rest email, telemarketing, direct mail, social media, webinars, search marketing, and trade shows may be able to generate the remaining 70 per cent.

 - Identifying those goals of the business that will require marketing support.
 Campaigns may be called on to generate prospects and then nurture them.
 They may also be needed for direct selling or through channels, as well as for marketing to existing customers.

 - Evaluating the options presented by the various media available to decide which are going to be the best for meeting particular goals.

 - Specific targeting makes it possible to speak in a more direct manner to prospects and to raise response rates simultaneously